Creometry/creometry.github.io/index.md

 ## Welcome

-Creometry is a project aiming to enable access-to-computing where "cloud services" are a far reach due to economic constraints currency politics and/or compliance policies, notably in developing countries.
+Creometry is a project aiming to enable access-to-computing where "cloud services" are a far reach due to economic constraints, currency politics and/or compliance policies, notably in developing countries.
 The project consists of an infrastructure-network formed by a community of volunteer hosts, who are driven by economic incentives issued by applications owners (devs and/or orgs) to pay for compute and storage.
 Hence the term "cloud miner", in reference to volunteer hosts.

 ### Why incentive-driven?